 World Cities is a project of the European Union managed by the Directorate General for Regional and Urban Policy (DG REGIO) of the European Commission.
 The project originates in a Preparatory Action of the European Parliament to promote the exchange of experience and best practice between the European Union and non-EU countries on the theme of territorial development with particular reference to urban development, urban-rural partnership and urban cross-border cooperation.

+The project was implemented by two different contractors.
 For detailed information on the project’s background and approach, please refer to the section “About“.

 Results for the EU-China and EU-India Cooperation